Precise High-Dimensional Asymptotics for Quantifying Heterogeneous Transfers: Proofs for the Covariate Shift Setting

 \end{lemma}

 With Lemma \ref{prop_entry}, we can complete the proof of Proposition \ref{prop_diagonal}.

-\begin{proof}[Proof of Proposition \ref{prop_diagonal}] With estimate (\ref{entry_diagonal}), we can use the polynomialization method in Section 5 of \citet{isotropic} to get the anisotropic local law (\ref{aniso_law}) with $Q=1$.
+\begin{proof} With estimate \eqref{entry_diagonal}, we can use the polynomial method in Section 5 of \citet{isotropic} to get the anisotropic local law \eqref{aniso_law} with $Q=1$.
 The proof is exactly the same, except for some minor differences in notations.
-Hence we omit the details. \end{proof}
+Hence, we omit the details. \end{proof}

 The rest of this subsection is devoted to the proof of Lemma \ref{prop_entry}, where the resolvent $G$ in Definition \ref{defn_resolventH} becomes